AzuraCast/azuracast-docs/home.md

 - [CrowdIn](https://crowdin.com/) For giving us a simple and powerful tool to help translate our application for users around the world
 - [Netlify](https://www.netlify.com/) For supporting open-source software like ours and for serving as the host of our web site!
 - [BrowserStack](https://www.browserstack.com/) For providing us a tool that allows us to test across multiple browsers in one place
+- [Depot](https://depot.dev/?utm_source=AzuraCast) for powering our Docker image builds.
 {.links-list}

-The creators and maintainers of the many free and open-source tools that AzuraCast is built on, who have done so much to help move FOSS forward
+...and the creators and maintainers of the many free and open-source tools that AzuraCast is built on, who have done so much to help move FOSS forward!